Child Depression: How Can I Know If My Child Is Depressed?

 When we are struggling with depression, the changes can often be noticeable.
 We may actively document our changes in mood, energy levels, and interaction and seek out help for these mental health issues.
 When others are struggling, however, it may not be so easy to see these issues on the outside.
 Depression in children involves signs and symptoms that are very different from those in adults.

-However, one of the most effective ways to help others is to arm ourselves with the right information.
+However, one of the most effective ways to help others is by arming ourselves with the right information.
 Once we know exactly what depression in children looks like, we can better provide our children with the help they need to overcome depression and lead happier lives.
 With that in mind, let’s dive into what child depression looks like, how you can identify it, and what you should do to help your child get the treatment they need.

 What Does Child Depression Look Like?